 What can anglers expect during a day on the water with you?

 I spend around 100 days a year on the water to stay on up on current fishing conditions and guide from a custom built 18′ aluminum boat built by RockProof boats.
-Anyone interested in a trip can email me firstname.lastname@example.org, or call or text 240-625-2550.
+Anyone interested in a trip can check out my site SJ-Fishing.com, email me email@example.com, or call or text 240-625-2550.

 Wow!
 I keep reading this one over and over and pick up new things each time.
 So much great information.
 Thank you Scott!
 I will be following Scott on Facebook and Instagram to see how he continues to catch fish through all conditions.